qwergram/CS133Assignment/README.md

         - (e.g., the arguments `(9, 3, 99)` would make the date be Tuesday, April 9, 2017).
 - Definitions for the inherited `virtual` methods including:
     - `==`, `!=`, `<`, `<=`, `>`, `>=`
+- `void print`
-- `void print` -- takes in an ostream& and returns the day-of-week, day-of-month, month, year (as text), e.g., "Tuesday, April 9, 2014"
+  - takes in an `ostream&`
+  - returns the day-of-week, day-of-month, month, year (as text), e.g., `"Tuesday, April 9, 2014"`
+- `void input`
-- `void input`-- takes in an istream& and inputs into *this in the form: "dd/mm/yyyy".
-Should be able to properly take in just day, day and month or day, month and year.
-Any out-of-range parameter will cause that property to remain the same as the current date.
+  - takes in an `istream&` and inputs into this in the form: `"dd/mm/yyyy"`.
+  - **Should be able to properly take in just day, day and month or day, month and year.**
+  - Any out-of-range parameter will cause that property to remain the same as the current date.
-- `static boolean isLeapYear` -- takes in a year.
-The rule is: A year is a leap year if it is divisible by 4 unless it divisible by 100 except if it is also divisible by 400.
+- `static boolean isLeapYear`
+  - takes in a year.
+  - A year is a leap year if it is divisible by 4 unless it divisible by 100 except if it is also divisible by 400.
-- `static short daysInMonth` -- takes in a month number and a year and  sends back the proper number of days.
+- `static short daysInMonth`
+  - takes in a month number and a year and sends back the proper number of days.
-- `static string monthNames` -- takes in a month number and  returns the string equivalent (e.g., monthNames(0) returns "January")
+- `static string monthNames`
+  - takes in a month number
+  - returns the `string` equivalent
+  - (e.g., `monthNames(0)` returns `"January"`)
-- `static string dayNames` -- takes in a day-of-week number and  returns the string equivalent (e.g., dayNames(0) returns "Sunday")
+- `static string dayNames`
+  - takes in a day-of-week number
+  - returns the `string` equivalent (e.g., `dayNames(0)` returns `"Sunday"`)
 - Accessors and Mutators (sets and gets) for the appropriate properties.
-Make sure that mutators change values ONLY if the values are valid and that all properties remain consistent with each other.
-See the descriptions for setDayOfYear and setDayOfWeek below.
+  - Make sure that mutators change values ONLY if the values are valid
+  - all properties remain consistent with each other.
+  - See the descriptions for `setDayOfYear` and `setDayOfWeek` below.
+- `Date yesterday`
-- `Date yesterday` -- returns a Date representing the day before this day.
+  - returns a `Date` representing the day before this day.
+- `Date tomorrow`
-- `Date tomorrow` -- returns a Date representing the day after this day.
+  - returns a `Date` representing the day after this day.

 ```cpp
 void setCurrentDate() {